-From March 29 to April 7, 2014, DZS staff members and volunteers from Michigan and around the country will distribute materials purchased with donations to the Peru Adopt-A-School program.
+From April 6 to 15, 2013, DZS staff members and volunteers from Michigan and around the country will deliver school supplies purchased with donations to the Peru Adopt-A-School program.

-A second conservation expedition from April 5 to 14, 2014, will build simple water purification systems to provide clean drinking water in an established Amazon community.
+A second conservation expedition from April 13 to 22, 2013, will build simple water purification systems to provide clean drinking water to two established Amazon communities.

 Donations for the Adopt-A-School program are accepted by the DZS on behalf of Conservacion de la Naturaleza Amazonica del Peru (CONAPAC).
 One hundred percent of every donation is used by CONAPAC to purchase school supplies in Iquitos, Peru, thus supporting the local economy, reducing purchasing costs and eliminating shipping costs.